jamiebrynes7/jamiebrynes.com/content/blog/2019-01-01-projects-dec-18.md

 Looking forward to the following month my focus is around:

-- A more user-friendly API for various objects - the start of which can be found [here](https://github.com/jamiebrynes7/spatialos-sdk-rs/pull/37).
+- A more user-friendly API, (the start of which [is under progress](https://github.com/jamiebrynes7/spatialos-sdk-rs/pull/37)).
 For example, using metrics:

 ```rust
 let mut m = Metrics::new()